stefanhiemer/topoptlab/README.md

 which were originally published MATLAB scripts.
-The goal is to make these methods broadly accessible in Python, in a style similar to the well-known [`88 line code`](https://link.springer.com/article/10.1007/s00158-010-0594-7) by And[README.md](../jax-mc/README.md)reassen and Sigmund.
+The goal is to make these methods broadly accessible in Python, in a style similar to the well-known [`88 line code`](https://link.springer.com/article/10.1007/s00158-010-0594-7) by Andreassen and Sigmund.
 The package can be used in two ways:

 - As a library:
   Write your own scripts in the concise style of the 88 line MATLAB code.
 A simple